How is penile cancer diagnosed?

-For this test, a small microphone-like instrument called a transducer emits sound waves and picks up the echoes as they bounce off body tissues.
-The echoes are converted by a computer into a black and white image that is displayed on a computer screen.
+For this test, a small microphone-like instrument called a transducer gives off sound waves and picks up the echoes as they bounce off body tissues.
+The echoes are converted by a computer into an image on a computer screen.

 This test is painless and does not expose you to radiation.
 For most ultrasound exams, the skin is first lubricated with gel.
 Then a technician moves the transducer over the skin above the part of your body being examined.

-Last Medical Review: 05/02/2012
+Last Medical Review: 03/30/2015

-Last Revised: 01/17/2013
+Last Revised: 02/09/2016